MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor.md

 :::image type="content" source="media/monitor/alert.gif" alt-text="Azure alert screen shot":::

-Below is an example of the email that you will be send by Azure Monitor:
+Below is an example of the email that you will be sent by Azure Monitor:

 :::image type="content" source="media/monitor/warning.png" alt-text="Alert email example screen shot":::

+## Create custom Kusto queries in Log Analytics

+You can also [write custom log queries](/azure/azure-monitor/log-query/get-started-queries) in Azure Monitor using the Kusto query language to collect data from one or more virtual machines.

+## Get a consolidated view across multiple servers

+If you onboard multiple servers to a single Log Analytics workspace within Azure Monitor, you can get a consolidated view of all these servers from the [Virtual Machines Insights](/azure/azure-monitor/insights/vminsights-overview) solution within Azure Monitor.
+(Note that only the Performance and Maps tabs of Virtual Machines Insights for Azure Monitor will work with on-premises servers – the health tab functions only with Azure VMs.)
+To view this in the Azure portal, go to **Azure Monitor > Virtual Machines** (under Insights), and navigate to the **Performance** or **Maps** tabs.

+## Visualize connected services

+When Windows Admin Center onboards a server into the VM Insights solution within Azure Monitor, it also lights up a capability called [Service Map](/azure/azure-monitor/insights/service-map).
+This capability automatically discovers application components and maps the communication between services so that you can easily visualize connections between servers with great detail from the Azure portal.
+You can find this by going to the Azure portal and selecting **Azure Monitor > Virtual Machines** (under Insights), and navigating to the **Maps** tab.

+> [!NOTE]
+> The visualizations for Virtual Machines Insights for Azure Monitor are offered in six public regions currently.
+For the latest information, check the [Azure Monitor for VMs documentation](/azure/azure-monitor/insights/vminsights-onboard#log-analytics).
+You must deploy the Log Analytics workspace in one of the supported regions to get the additional benefits provided by the Virtual Machines Insights solution described above.

-## Disabling Monitoring
+## Disabling monitoring

 To completely disconnect your server from the Log Analytics workspace, uninstall the MMA.
 This means that this server will no longer send data to the workspace, and all the solutions installed in that workspace will no longer collect and process data from that server.
-However, this does not affect the workspace itself – all the resources reporting to that workspace will continue to do so.
-To uninstall the MMA agent within WAC, go to Apps & Features, find the Microsoft Monitoring Agent, and click Uninstall.
+However, this does not affect the workspace itself; all the resources reporting to that workspace will continue to do so.
+To uninstall the MMA agent within WAC, go to **Apps & Features**, find the **Microsoft Monitoring Agent**, and click **Uninstall**.

 If you want to turn off a specific solution within a workspace, you will need to [remove the monitoring solution from the Azure portal](/azure/azure-monitor/insights/solutions#remove-a-management-solution).
 Removing a monitoring solution means that the insights created by that solution will no longer be generated for _any_ of the servers reporting to that workspace.
-For example, if I uninstall the Azure Monitor for VMs solution, I will no longer see insights about VM or server performance from any of the machines connected to my workspace.
+For example, if you uninstall the Azure Monitor for VMs solution, you will no longer see insights about VM or server performance from any of the machines connected to your workspace.

 ## Next steps